Small Grains, Large Gains: Feeding Oats to Pigs

 Nutritional Quality and Health Benefits of Oats

-Nutritionally, small grains are similar to corn but provide less energy and vary in fiber, fat, and lysine content.
+Nutritionally, small grains are similar to corn but provide less energy and vary in fiber, fat and lysine content.
 The high crude fiber content of oats is desirable for pigs at all stages of production, but the concern is balancing fiber content without limiting energy requirements to meet daily gains.
-Of all the small grains, oats have the highest fat content (2-12%), have almost double the amount of lysine than corn, and are rich in vitamin B1, B2, B6, and vitamin A, K, and E. Oats help to maintain normal intestinal function, reduce risk of constipation and diarrhea, and minimize stress behavior.
+Of all the small grains, oats have the highest fat content (2-12%), have almost double the amount of lysine of corn and are rich in vitamin B1, B2, B6, and vitamin A, K and E. Oats help maintain normal intestinal function, reduce risk of constipation and diarrhea and minimize stress behavior.

 - 20% less than the energy value of corn

 - High fiber content

 Nutrient Analysis Comparing Corn and Oats (As-Fed Basis)

 Oats are highly palatable to all ages and production classes of pigs.
 They are fed primarily in two forms – hulled or dehulled; dehulled oats should be ground to prevent the pigs from separating out the hulls from the grain, that way they consume both.
 A fine to medium grind is better than a coarse grind.
 Using dehulled oats or naked oats improves feed value and palatability.

 Oats are best used in gestating sow diets, but should be limited in other production phases because oats fill up the gastrointestinal tract and its compartments.
 Jeff Mattocks, from Fertrell, spoke at the PFI conference in 2017 (shown below).
 He mentioned how, “feeding oats to pigs is a natural way of controlling for parasites.
 Due to the sharp fiber, the hull of the oat passes through the digestive tract causes a natural irritation to the parasites that build up in the digestive tract.”